-All other counties are Non-Issuance Limited Counties (NILC) or are treated as such.
+All other counties are Non-Issuance Limited Counties (NILC).

 NOTE: When an NILC becomes an ILC, the first month of the client's 3-month limit is the month in which the county becomes an ILC.

 (5) Determining The 36-Month Period